 Basic group life insurance coverage.
-If you are covered under the VRS Group Life Insurance Program and leave covered employment before you are eligible to retire, or if you take a refund of your member contributions and interest, your basic group life insurance coverage will end within 31 days of the end of the month in which the last premium is paid.
-If you die before the end of this period, your beneficiary will receive your natural death benefit.
+If you leave covered employment before you are eligible to retire, or if you take a refund of your member contributions and interest, your basic group life insurance coverage will end within 31 days of the last day of the month in which you leave your position.
+If you die before the end of this period, your beneficiary will receive your natural and accidental death benefit.
 You can convert your coverage to an individual policy if you leave employment before you reach retirement eligibility.
 If you have reached retirement eligibility but defer retirement and do not take a refund of your member contributions and interest, some basic life insurance benefits will continue after you leave your position.